Rediscovery of CNN's Versatility for Text-based Encoding of Raw Electronic Health Records: Method

 \section{Method}

 In order to search for a versatile encoder for raw text-based EHR, we examine different encoder designs.
-In Section \ref{subsec:EHRSerial}, we first show how raw tabular EHR is converted into natural text, following the embedding strategy of UniHPF.
-In Section \ref{subsec:EncodingFramework}, we construct both hierarchical and flattened encoder structures to confirm the effectiveness of reflecting EHR hierarchy.
+In \sectionref{subsec:EHRSerial}, we first show how raw tabular EHR is converted into natural text, following the embedding strategy of UniHPF.
+In \sectionref{subsec:EncodingFramework}, we construct both hierarchical and flattened encoder structures to confirm the effectiveness of reflecting EHR hierarchy.
 Also, two highly scalable model classes of CNN and Transformer are considered as backbone models \footnote{We do not consider RNNs in this work, as maximum input can be up to 8,000 tokens.}.

-As shown in Fig.~\ref{fig:Pipeline}, we evaluate the significance of the encoder in downstream tasks such as prediction, reconstruction, and generation.
-Accordingly, we present decoder architectures for reconstruction and generation in Section \ref{subsec:TaskSpecificModels} and explanations for other task-specific models (e.g., classifier) in Section \ref{sec:expdesign}.
+As shown in \figureref{fig:Pipeline}, we evaluate the significance of the encoder in downstream tasks such as prediction, reconstruction, and generation.
+Accordingly, we present decoder architectures for reconstruction and generation in \sectionref{subsec:TaskSpecificModels} and explanations for other task-specific models (e.g., classifier) in \sectionref{sec:expdesign}.

-\subsection{EHR Serialization}
+\subsection{EHR serialization}

 \paragraph{EHR structure} Once a patient is admitted to the intensive care unit (ICU), a series of medical events occur during the ICU stay.
 Each event is recorded in one of several tables, such as \textit{prescription, diagnosis, lab events} and \textit{input events} in the hospital database.
 Each table consists of multiple rows (e.g., lab events), which in turn consist of multiple columns representing different feature variables (e.g., lab date, lab name, lab value).
-The type of cell values can be categorized as textual, numeric, and itemized values (e.g., lab test ID) that can be textualized using a description from the definition table.
-Fig.~\ref{fig:EHRstructure} provides an overview of EHR structure.
+The type of cell values can be categorized as textual, numeric, and itemized values (e.g., lab test ID) that can be textualized using a description from the definition table. \figureref{fig:EHRstructure} provides an overview of EHR structure.

-\paragraph{EHR Serialization} In order to construct the input data, we first extract each patient's records from the multiple tables in the hospital database and sort all events chronologically.
+\paragraph{EHR serialization} In order to construct the input data, we first extract each patient's records from the multiple tables in the hospital database and sort all events chronologically.
 Following the UniHPF-strategy, we formulate patient representation as